pulsar-xliu/filter_arxiv_by_keywords/README.md

 ![Effects of the script](https://github.com/pulsar-xliu/filter_arxiv_by_keywords/blob/main/example_output.png)

 ### Reference
-A similar script from [Errea Lab](https://cfm.ehu.es/errealab/blog/python-script-to-filter-the-arxiv-and-get-an-email-daily/) saved filtered results as a text file and alerted users by email.
+- A similar script from [Errea Lab](https://cfm.ehu.es/errealab/blog/python-script-to-filter-the-arxiv-and-get-an-email-daily/) saves filtered results as a text file and alerts users by email.
+- A website on [PulsarAstronomy.net](https://www.pulsarastronomy.net/pulsar/) filters papers related to pulsar astronomy.